 This is especially important to note for Black men as diabetes continues to be a troubling health issue for them.
 Skin cancer might not occur as often as other forms of cancer but health professionals are still concerned because it’s often diagnosed in the very late stages of the disease.

 RELATED: 7 Areas Of Your Body You Don’t Check Enough

 3. Pain in the Jaw

 Feeling pain in the jaw is one of the little-known signs of a heart attack or chronic heart disease.
 This diagnosis is more likely if the pain occurs during an activity but goes away while resting.
 If you feel pain in your jaw along with numbness, neck pain, pressure in the chest, or other signs of a heart attack, you need to see a doctor quickly.

-As an African American man, you’re already more likely to develop heart-related issues.
+As a Black man, you’re already more likely to develop heart-related issues.
 Ignoring any signs of heart disease is a bad idea.

 Jaundice typically presents as a yellowing in the white portion of the eyes.
 It shows that there is too much bilirubin in the blood, which suggests a problem with the liver.
 In some cases, jaundice can be one of the signs of pancreatic cancer.

-According to recent health statistics, African American men are up to 60% more likely to have liver cancer than other ethnicities.
-While pancreatic cancer is not high on the list of cancers that affect African Americans, it’s still a valid concern.
+According to recent health statistics, Black men are up to 60% more likely to have liver cancer than other ethnicities.
+While pancreatic cancer is not high on the list of cancers that affect Black Americans, it’s still a valid concern.

 Anyone can experience bruising, especially if they live a highly active lifestyle.
 However, if you’re seeing unexplained bruising or